-2. True Experimental Research Design: True experimental research is the most accurate form of experimental research design as it relies on statistical analysis to prove or disprove a hypothesis.
-It is the only type of Experimental Design that can establish a cause-effect relationship within a group/s.
-In a true experiment, there are three factors which need to be satisfied:
+2. True experimental research design: True experimental research relies on statistical analysis to prove or disprove a hypothesis, making it the most accurate form of research.
+Of the types of experimental design, only true design can establish a cause-effect relationship within a group.
+In a true experiment, three factors need to be satisfied:

-- Variable which can be manipulated by the researcher
+- A variable which can be manipulated by the researcher

 - Random distribution

-This experimental research method is commonly implemented in physical sciences.
+This experimental research method commonly occurs in the physical sciences.

-3. Quasi-Experimental Research Design: The word “Quasi” indicates resemblance.
-A quasi-experimental research design is similar to experimental research but is not exactly that.
-The difference between the two the assignment of a control group.
-In this research design, an independent variable is manipulated but the participants of a group are not randomly assigned as per conditions.
-The independent variable is manipulated before calculating the dependent variable and so, directionality problem is eliminated.
+3. Quasi-experimental research design: The word “Quasi” indicates similarity.
+A quasi-experimental design is similar to experimental, but it is not the same.
+The difference between the two is the assignment of a control group.
+In this research, an independent variable is manipulated, but the participants of a group are not randomly assigned.
 Quasi-research is used in field settings where random assignment is either irrelevant or not required.

 - Researchers have a stronger hold over variables to obtain desired results.

-- Subject or industry is not a criterion for experimental research due to which any industry can implement it for research purposes.
+- The subject or industry does not impact the effectiveness of experimental research.
+Any industry can implement it for research purposes.